 AK typically leaves a body behind.
 An unmarked body.
 We have also watched it do varying levels of physical damage to inanimate objects.

 So right there we’ve been thrown a curve regarding our speculations.
 It throws them right into limbo.
 For we do have some level of confidence that all five of the known deaths for which Riddle was responsible by the time of his first exile from the ww left bodies.
 Nobody disappeared.

 In the ONLY instance where we have been directly given to understand, in canon, (not after the fact in an interview answer) that Riddle’s primary reason for attempting to commit a murder was to create a Horcrux, the UNintended victim (i.e., the caster) disappeared, leaving no physical trace.
 No AK which we have observed has ever behaved in this manner.

 • • • •

 I repeat: in the absence of a dementor; to remove a soul from its body requires a death.
 The natural death of a 3rd party has no effect upon the 1st party’s soul.
 I suspect that the deliberately caused death of said 3rd party normally has no diminishing effect upon the soul of the 1st party either; although the 1st party may be required to stand in temporal or spiritual judgment for their actions regarding their level of responsibility for that death.
 And even if damage to the murder’s soul is sustained, in normal persons remorse will go at least some way in healing it.

-The curse which splits, and ejects, the soul of its own caster provides the required “death” of the caster by using that of a proxy, a live, intermediate temporary housing, whose death serves to split off a portion of the caster’s soul, which is then redirected into an external housing to keep it from ever passing through the Veil and defeating the purpose of splitting it.
+The curse which splits, and ejects, a fragment of the soul of its own caster provides the required “death” of the caster by using that of a proxy, a live, intermediate temporary housing, whose death serves to split off a portion of the caster’s soul, which is then redirected into an external housing to keep it from ever passing through the Veil and defeating the purpose of splitting it.